seaneoo/wpit/README.md

 - **Nameplate scale %** The scale of the owner's nameplate relative to the default size (50 is 50% of the default size).
 - **Text color** Changes the color of the owner's nameplate.
 If you edit this in-game, it will autocomplete valid inputs.
+- **Show secondary owners?** If set to _yes_, only one owner of a pet will be displayed.
+Mainly used for foxes.

 ## Modpacks